MakeItZone/makeitzone.github.io-source/content/Behind the Scenes/Regular Accounting Processes.md

 #### Income

 - go to "sales" -> "all sales"
-- Set the filter to "recently paid"
+- Filter on "money received" and set the date range
 - export the list to your spreadsheet app
-- make sure there are some transactions from before the range of interest (it's not clear what defines "recent")
 - modify the "attachments" column to be "in envelope"
-- add a new column "Received" that `=total-balance` (to account for partial payments)
+- add an "invoice/sale" column to the spreadsheet
-- add an extra, final row
+- add an extra, final row to the spreadsheet
 - in this new row insert a cell which adds a `=counta()` of all the transactions.
 This number should match the number of invoices/sales slips in the envelope.
-- in this new row insert a cell `=sum(received)`.
+- in this new row insert a cell `=sum()`.
 This should be the actual cash recieved for the month
+- get a new envelope
+- in QBO, click on each Payment, find the invoice/sale it's applied to
+- add the invoice/sale number to the spreadsheet
+- print the invoice/sales receipt
 - print this spreadsheet
-- get a new envelope
-- mark of income invoices on the spreadsheet as you put them in the envelope
+- mark of income invoices, sales, etc on the spreadsheet as you put them in the envelope
-    - find/print any missing ones
 - staple the spreadsheet to the months income envelope and file it in the folder for that month

 **Note**

-There a subtle difference between using "recently paid" and filtering eg invoices by a status of "paid" for the month of interest.
-Filtering by trasaction type and status will only show you transactions that were issued *and* paid in that month.
-You won't see any transactions that were issued before the period of interest but paid in the time of interest.
+There a subtle difference between filtering on "money recieved" and specific transaction type and status for the month of interest.
+Filtering on "money received" will include payments for invoices issued in previous months!

+For example, filtering on "invoices" that were paid in July won't show any invoices from June, May, ... that were also paid in June.
+Whereas filtering on "money recieved" will show the invoices paid in July as well as June, May, etc.

 ### Result